Hxrlequinn/Hxrlequinn/README.md

 Credits to :

 <p align="center">
-@virtualjpg and @mushroompie for smc blinkies
+@virtualjpg and @mushroompie for smc blinkies on Tumblr
 <p align="center">
-@cyberdaydream, for 'Living with chronic illness' blinkie
+@cyberdaydream, for 'Living with chronic illness' blinkie on Tumblr

 ______________________________________________________________________________________________________________________________